Body of missing Tennessee mother found in trunk of car after Michigan police chase, crash

 DEARBORN, Mich.
-(WKRN) — Michigan State Police have confirmed the person found deceased in the trunk of a car in Dearborn, Michigan on Sunday is a missing Tennessee mother missing for more than a week.
+(WKRN) — Michigan State Police have confirmed the person found deceased in the trunk of a car in Dearborn, Michigan on Sunday is a Tennessee mother who was missing for more than a week.

 Eleni Kassa, 31, of Murfreesboro did not pick up her child from school on Nov.
 17. Her family reported her missing the following day, Nov.
 18.